LbhFront-end/nextjs-blog/posts/2019-01-23-你不知道的JavaScript(上)——行为委托.md

   if (this.$elem) {
     this.$elem
       .css({
-        width: this.width + "px",
+        width: this.width + 'px',
-        height: this.height + "px",
+        height: this.height + 'px'
       })
       .appendTo($where);
   }